sherylmehta/Feature-visualization-of-morphed-faces/README.md

 ## Notes
 * Dataset contains only 1 image pair.
 Images can't be shared due to confidentiality.
-* The results can be view in the literature survey.
+* The results can be viewed in the literature survey.
 * Custom dataset can be tested by running the jupyter-notebook and setting the image path.

 Feel free to create github issues.